OWASP/owasp.github.io/_posts/2021-01-26-announcing-owasp-2021-board.md

 ---

-Today, the incoming OWASP Board voted Sherif Mansour and Chair of OWASP, Vandana Verma as Vice Chair, Bil Corry as Chair, and Grant Ongers as Treasurer of OWASP.
+Today, the incoming OWASP Board voted Sherif Mansour as Chair of OWASP, Vandana Verma as Vice Chair, Bil Corry as Chair, and Grant Ongers as Treasurer of OWASP.

 We've got a dream team of OWASP Board members, voted in by our amazing Community.
 Honestly, today feels like Christmas to me.
 Read on to find out more.